 Information for Bicyclists

-Dane County Parks in partnership with the Madison Area Transportation Planning Board has contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Plan.
-The plan will provide guidelines for communities to use for designing and implementing a uniform wayfinding and information sign system for the bicycle network throughout Dane County.
-The project also includes the development of implementation plans for seven bicycling corridors.
-To view documents and materials related to the plan please visit the Dane County Parks Bicycle Wayfinding Plan webpage.
+Dane County Parks in partnership with the Madison Area Transportation Planning Board contracted with Toole Design Group to develop a county wide Bicycle Wayfinding Manual.
+The manual provides guidelines for communities to use for designing and implementing a uniform wayfinding and information sign system for the bicycle network throughout Dane County.
+The project also included the development of implementation bicycle wayfinding plans for seven bicycling corridors.

 For questions on development of the plan, please contact Sara Rigelman, Acquisition and Planning Specialist, at 608-224-3611 or email@example.com.